 Matt is a college student who enjoys buying and selling merchandise using the Internet.
-On January 2, 2013, he decides to turn his hobby into a business called "Good Deal Co."
-Each month the Good Deal Co. will have one or two transactions.
-At the end of each month we will prepare an income statement, balance sheet, and a statement of cash flows for the current month and for the year-to-date period.
-The purpose is to show how these transactions are reported on the cash flow statement.
+On January 2, 2022, he decided to turn his hobby into a business called "Good Deal Co."
+Each month the Good Deal Co. had one or two transactions.
+Matt wants to prepare an income statement, balance sheet, and a statement of cash flows for the current month and for the year-to-date period.
+He asks our help in preparing and understanding the SCF.

 January Transactions and Financial Statements

-On January 2, 2013 Matt invests $2,000 of his personal money into his sole proprietorship, Good Deal Co.
-On January 20, Good Deal buys 14 graphing calculators for $50 per calculator—this is about 50% less than the selling price Matt has observed at the retail stores.
-The total cost to Good Deal for all 14 calculators is $700.
-Good Deal has no other transactions during January.
+On January 2, 2022 Matt invested $2,000 of his personal money into his sole proprietorship, Good Deal Co.
+On January 20, Good Deal buys 14 graphing calculators at a cost of $50 per calculator (which was about 50% of the selling price Matt has observed at the retail stores).
+The total cost to Good Deal for all 14 calculators was $700.
+Good Deal had no other transactions during January.

-Matt prepares financial statements for his new business as of January 31, 2013:
+Matt prepared the income statement and balance sheet for his new business as of January 31, 2022 as shown below:

 Here's a Tip

-For a change in liabilities and owner's equity—the change in the Cash account is in the same direction.
-Recall that when the owner invested cash in the company Cash increased and Owner's Equity increased.
+For a change in liabilities and owner's equity, the change in Cash is in the same direction.
+Recall that when the owner invested cash in the company, Owner's Equity increased and Cash increased.

 February Transactions and Financial Statements

-On February 25, 2013, Good Deal sells 10 calculators to a nearby high school for $80 each.
-Matt delivers the calculators on February 25 and gives the school an $800 invoice due by March 10.
-Matt receives $800 from the school on March 8.
+On February 28, 2022, Good Deal sold 10 calculators to a nearby high school for $80 each.
+Matt delivered the calculators on February 28 and gave the school an $800 invoice due by March 10.
+Matt received $800 from the school on March 8.

 The year-to-date net income of $300 increases the owner's equity on the balance sheet.
-Please note the connection between the bottom line of the year-to-date income statement and the change in Matt Jones, Capital on the balance sheet.
+Note the connection between the bottom line of the year-to-date income statement and the change in Matt Jones, Capital on the balance sheet.
 Matt Jones, Capital has increased from $2,000 to $2,300.